One Arrest: Plot summary

-The police
+The Police

 The Barksdale detail discusses the information they have garnered from their surveillance, with Prez showing a surprising gift for decrypting messages.
 They have identified a resupply with a specific time.
-Herc, Carver, Sydnor and Greggs make a labored arrest of the package carrier, but let Stinkum get away so as to not compromise the wiretap.
+Herc, Carver, Sydnor and Greggs make a labored arrest of the package carrier but allow Stinkum to get away so as to not compromise the wiretap.
 Stinkum pages Stringer from outside the towers and Sydnor rushes over to photograph him as the call is returned, so they can legally monitor the phone call.
 In interrogation, Prez recognizes the carrier as Kevin Johnston, the boy he blinded in one eye.
 Daniels appeals to Johnston to contact him if he ever wants to change his life; Johnston mocks his offer.

 McNulty and Pearlman meet with Phelan, who agrees to back the detectives.
-Phelan is surprised that Daniels stood up for the wiretaps, and worries that McNulty no longer trusts him since the Gant murder hit the newspapers.
+Phelan is surprised that Daniels stood up for the wiretaps and worries that McNulty no longer trusts him since the Gant murder hit the newspapers.
 McNulty feels that he cannot trust anyone at the moment.
 Daniels attends a fundraiser with his wife, Marla.
 Also in attendance are Burrell and State Senator Clay Davis.
 Daniels finds himself in the kitchen with Davis' driver, Damien "Day-Day" Price, who is viewing the house's valuables.
 He speculates about the profit that could be made by burglarizing the home until Daniels reveals that he is a police officer.

 Rawls gives Santangelo an ultimatum: if he wishes to remain in Homicide, he must either clear at least one of his unsolved cases by day's end or inform on McNulty.
 Landsman jokingly recommends a psychic, Madame LaRue, and a desperate Santangelo follows his advice; the psychic turns out to be a phony.
 McNulty and Bunk work the Gant case based on Omar's tip that Bird was involved.
 They canvass the buildings opposite the crime scene looking for witnesses and find an older woman who corroborates Omar's story and is willing to testify.
 Based on Omar's tip, the Barksdale detail tracks down and apprehends Bird.
 A ballistics test confirms that his gun was used to kill Gant.

-After Bird refuses to cooperate and profanely insults the interrogators, he is beaten by Daniels, Landsman, and Greggs.
+After Bird refuses to cooperate and profanely insults the interrogators, he is beaten by Daniels, Landsman and Greggs.
 Omar gives a statement to Bunk, criticizing Bird for killing a civilian.
 When Bunk asks Omar if he has any other tips on old murders, he gives information about Denise Redding, which happens to be one of Santangelo's open cases.
 McNulty relays Omar's information to Santangelo, who in gratitude warns McNulty that Rawls is after him.
 McNulty visits Pearlman to discuss his worries about Rawls, as he loves the job too much for Rawls to take it from him.